Frequently Asked Questions

 How can I display “Lap X of Y” for the current race?

 The integration provides the current lap number as sensor.f1_race_lap_count during an active race.
 To get the total number of laps, use the sensor’s attributes.
-The f1_session_race_lap_count sensor has an attribute named total_laps that represents the total laps scheduled for the race.
+The sensor.f1_race_lap_count sensor has an attribute named total_laps that represents the total laps scheduled for the race.

 For example, if the sensor state is 12 and the total_laps attribute is 56, you can construct a template or use a custom card to show “Lap 12 of 56.”